g-l-i-t-c-h-o-r-s-e/GuD-V1B3/README.md

 Just a regular image vibrated, with 3 frames.

 ![img2](https://i.imgur.com/PNE84w7.gif)
 As you can see, transparency is also supported.
+Use the IM button if you want to make an ImageMagick GIF (without dithering).

 # Masks:
 You can use a custom mask to define which area you want to vibrate, instead of the entire image.